39 items found

 Saturday 6.30pm–8pm

-and spoken word poetry created by Pasifika rangatahi at a three-day Young Readers Programme workshop and brought to the public for the first time.
+Be thriilled and amazed by spoken word poetry and movement created by Pasifika rangatahi at a three-day Young Readers Programme workshop and brought to the public for the first time.
 Poet Nafanua Kersel will host the event, which will lead into more poetry readings and a panel talanoa about the life and dreams of the South Auckland Poets’ Collective with co-founders Grace Teuila Taylor, Ramon Narayan, Daren “dk” Kamali, moderated by Ole Maiava.

 Made possible by a new partnership with the Creative New Zealand Pasifika Arts Strategy.